pineunity/apmec/doc/source/contributor/vnfd_template_description.rst

 Summary
 -------
-To summarize VNFD is written in YAML and describes a VNF topology.
+To summarize MEAD is written in YAML and describes a VNF topology.
 It has three node types, each with different capabilities and requirements.
 Below is a template which mentions all node types with all available options.

 ::

      tosca_definitions_version: tosca_simple_profile_for_nfv_1_0_0
-     description: Sample VNFD template mentioning possible values for each node.
+     description: Sample MEAD template mentioning possible values for each node.
      metadata:
       template_name: sample-tosca-mead-template-guide
      topology_template: